accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 ##### Website audit sample

-The sample on which the audit of a Website is carried out covers at least the following pages, where they exist:
+The sample on which the audit of a website is carried out covers at least the following pages, where they exist:

 1. the home page;
-1. the legal notices
+1. the legal notices;
-1. the authentication page
+1. the authentication page;
-1. the contact page
+1. the contact page;
-1. the "accessibility" page
+1. the "accessibility" page;
 1. the "help" page;
-1. the page or set of pages making up the Website's [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page);
+1. the page or set of pages making up the website's [documentation](../../html/en/raweb1/glossaire.html#documentation) (if different from the "accessibility" page and the "help" page);
 1. the page or set of pages making up the [documentation](../../html/en/raweb1/glossaire.html#documentation) for the [help desk](../../html/en/raweb1/glossaire.html#help-desk);
 1. the "site map" page;
 1. at least one relevant page for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;